 When down to the last 2 or 3 tablespoons crème fraîche, add another 200g of whipping cream, stir, keep warm for 8 hours and then refrigerate.
 The last few tablespoons of crème fraîche thus become a starter for more.

-If there is a secret to French Cooking, it is to be found in crème fraîche.
-Never be without it.
 The higher the butterfat content of the cream, the better and thicker the resulting crème fraîche.
 Experiment until you find the right cream.
 Aim for around 50%.

 The cream and yoghurt mixture must be maintained at around 40 – 45 or 50C for 8 hours.
 This really quite a low temperature.
 It can be done in a pilot light-lit oven, or in water maintained at that temperature.
-I used to use an od crockpot on low, with the lid off, to maintain water at this temperature. it is the best use of an old crockpot that I have ever found.
+I used to use an old crockpot on low, with the lid off, to maintain water at this temperature. it is the best use of an old crockpot that I have ever found.
 The older crockpots cooked at a much lower temperature.

 Crème fraîche can be frozen in 3 tablespoon amounts, and then you always have a starter.

 - Over fruit salad.
-Use a pear, a nachi pear, an apple, an orange and some passionfruit.
+Use a pear, a nachi pear, an apple, an orange and some passion fruit.
 Roughly chop them.
 Pour over creme fraiche.
 Add some mint leaves.
 If it is for breakfast, add some muesli too.

 - Mixed with yoghurt for a delicious topping to fruit, cereal, soups.